Teacher Evaluation & Development Program

 Recruitment and retention of high quality teachers is a priority in West Hartford.
 We strive to develop our teachers by providing substantial, ongoing professional development and support.
 This includes teacher induction and orientation workshops; trained mentors; study groups and courses during our weekly early release Curriculum and Staff Improvement (CSI) sessions; and training for mentors.
 Equally important is ensuring that evaluators and supervisors have ongoing training to provide optimal support to teachers.

 The district Non-Tenure Review process is a means of ensuring teacher quality and support.
-During late January through early March a Central Office team that includes the Executive and Assistant Directors of Human Resources, the Superintendent, Assistant Superintendent for Administration, and Assistant Superintendent for Curriculum, Instruction, and Assessment visits each of our schools to discuss the progress and performance of every non-tenured teacher.
+During late January through early March a Central Office team that includes the Executive Director of Human Resources, the Superintendent, Assistant Superintendent for Administration, and Assistant Superintendent for Curriculum, Instruction, and Assessment visits each of our schools to discuss the progress and performance of every non-tenured teacher.
 During these reviews the building principal is present, along with any complementary observers.
 The evaluator presents a summary of the teacher’s strengths and areas for improvement.
 The Central Office team reviews the teacher’s file and asks relevant questions related to the teacher’s instructional practice, levels of content area expertise, ability to analyze data and student work, response to feedback and coaching, ability to form relationships with students, families, and colleagues, communication, collaboration, professionalism, personal reflection and self-assessment aligned with the evaluation frameworks.
 Special attention is paid to the teacher’s reflection and goal-setting, performance on formal and informal observations, and level of reflection and self-assessment on required teacher evaluation tasks.
 In-depth dialogue occurs among members to determine if additional resources or strategies are necessary to support the teacher’s development.

 The Non-Tenure Review process is an accountability practice.
 When evaluators are required to engage in a dialogue with their superiors regarding a teacher’s performance over time, better decisions regarding teacher tenure are made.
 Principals and evaluators appreciate the opportunity to discuss strategies for improvement.
 Every year there are a small number of teachers who do not demonstrate the potential for excellence in our school district, even with the resources and guidance provided.
 These difficult conversations result in making certain that we grant tenure only to those teachers who are clearly accomplished and are well on their way to being master teachers.
-Decisions regarding renewal of tenured teachers will be shared with teachers in writing prior to March 15 of each school year.
+Decisions regarding renewal of non-tenured teachers will be shared with teachers in writing prior to March 15 of each school year.

 The West Hartford Public Schools’ Teacher Evaluation and Development Program follows the State model in defining teacher effectiveness based on a pattern of annual summative ratings.
 A teacher shall generally be deemed ineffective if he or she receives one of the following: